Nadezhda Alliluyeva: Professional life

 Lenin died in 1924 and was ultimately succeeded as leader of the Soviet Union by Stalin.
 Tired of her work and not happy in her role as the "First Lady", Alliluyeva looked for something else to do with herself.
 Interested in education and wanting to be more involved with the party, in 1929 she enrolled in the Industrial Academy to study engineering and synthetic fibres, which was a new technology at the time, and became more active in local party meetings.
 As was the custom of the time, Alliluyeva registered using her maiden name, which also allowed her to keep a low profile; it is unclear if her associates knew who she was, though it is likely that at least the local party boss, Nikita Khrushchev, knew of her.
-Alliluyeva frequently took the tram from the Kremlin to the Academy, joined by Dora Khazan, the wife of Andrey Andreyev, a leading Bolshevik and associate of Stalin.
-At the Academy, Alliluyeva interacted with students from across the Soviet Union.
-Some have speculated that Alliluyeva learned of the issues the population was facing as a result of the collectivization of agriculture, including the famine in Ukraine, and argued with Stalin about this.
+Alliluyeva frequently took the tram from the Kremlin to the academy, joined by Dora Khazan, the wife of Andrey Andreyev, a leading Bolshevik and associate of Stalin.
+At the academy, Alliluyeva interacted with students from across the Soviet Union.
+Some have speculated that Alliluyeva learned of the issues the population was facing as a result of the collectivization of agriculture, including the famine in Russia, and argued with Stalin about this.
 Khlevniuk concludes that "there is absolutely no hard evidence that [Alliluyeva] objected to her husband's policies ...
 Her letters give the impression that she, like the rest of the Bolshevik elite, was completely isolated from the suffering of tens of millions outside the Kremlin walls."